|Born||in Columbia, Mississippi, USA|

 Mini Bio (1)

-Louisiana native Brian Edwards has enjoyed a successful career in the entertainment industry as a multi-award winning celebrity talent executive, producer, writer and occasional performer.
-Over the past thirty years, Brian has worked with such celebrities as Joan Rivers, Cindy Crawford, Vanessa Williams, Susan Sarandon, Sharon Stone, Shirley Jones, Naomi Judd, Pam Tillis, Ali Landry, Tiffany Fallon, and Whoopi Goldberg - just to name a few.
+Currently portrayed in the 2018 production of Summer: The Donna Summer Musical on Broadway, Louisiana native Brian Edwards has enjoyed a successful career in the entertainment industry as a multi-award winning celebrity talent executive, producer, writer and occasional performer.
+Over the past thirty years, he has worked with such celebrities as Joan Rivers, Donna Summer, Cindy Crawford, Susan Sarandon, Melissa Rivers, Whoopi Goldberg, Farrah Fawcett, Sharon Stone, Shirley Jones, Naomi Judd, Pam Tillis, Ali Landry, and Vanessa Williams - just to name a few.

-In 1998, he moved over to American Movie Classics (AMC) and WE: Women's Entertainment Networks as their Manager of Celebrity Talent for five years, where he served as Talent Executive / Talent Producer for three Emmy Award winning shows: In 2001, "Reel Models: The First Women Of Film", Hosted by: Barbra Streisand - featuring Susan Sarandon, Hilary Swank and Minnie Driver; In 2002 - "Beyond Tara: The Extraordinary Life of Hattie McDaniel", Hosted by Whoopi Goldberg; and in 2004, for the series "When I Was A Girl," Narrated by: Charlize Theron and Kristin Davis.
+In 1998, he moved over to American Movie Classics (AMC) and WE: Women's Entertainment Networks as their Manager of Celebrity Talent for five years, where he served as Talent Executive / Talent Producer for three Emmy Award winning shows: In 2001, "Reel Models: The First Women Of Film", Hosted by: Barbra Streisand - featuring Susan Sarandon, Hilary Swank and Minnie Driver; In 2002 - "Beyond Tara: The Extraordinary Life of Hattie McDaniel", Hosted by Whoopi Goldberg; and in 2004, for the series "When I Was A Girl," Narrated by Charlize Theron and Kristin Davis.
+Other work includes Talent Executive / Talent Producer for over 30 CMT: Country Music Television specials.

 An active member of The National Academy of Television Arts & Sciences and The National Academy of Recording Arts & Sciences, Brian also supports various charitable organizations including God's Love We Deliver.

-While continuing his work in the area of Celebrity Client Relations for various networks and select clients, Brian divides his time between Los Angeles and New York.
+While continuing his work in the area of Celebrity Client Relations for various networks and select clients, Brian divides his time between Los Angeles, New York, and London.

 - IMDb Mini Biography By: Beverly-Claire Davis